derekeverett/fluxion/README.md

 # fluxion
-A minimal computational graph with supporting gradient backpropagation.
+A minimal and educational implementation of a computational graph supporting gradient backpropagation.

 ### some resources